bakpakin/Fennel/reference.md

    [a b x] :yes)) ; a and b are fresh values while x=95 and x=95
 ```

-There is a special case for `_`; it is never bound and always acts as
+There is a special case for symbols beginning with `_`; they are never
+bound and always act as a wildcards.

-a wildcard.
-If no clause matches, it returns nil.
+If no clause matches, the form evaluates to nil.

 Sometimes you need to match on something more general than a structure
 or specific value.
 In these cases you can use guard clauses: